prince-raj-17/Data_Analyst_Projects_Portfolio/README.md

-# Data Analyst Projects Portfolio
+# Data Science Project Portfolio

-Welcome to my Data Analyst Projects Portfolio!
+Welcome to my Data Science Project Portfolio!
 This repository serves as a showcase of my work and projects in the realm of data analysis.
 Here, you'll find a collection of projects that demonstrate my skills in SQL, Python, Power BI, Tableau, and Excel, among other tools and technologies that are critical in the field of data analysis.

 ## Projects Overview